mudabbirsyed/mudabbirsyed/README.md

 Let me tell you a bit about myself <img src="https://emojis.slackmojis.com/emojis/images/1520808873/3643/cool-doge.gif?1520808873" width="20" />

-- 🖥️ I have been working for Zweidevs Private Limited as a Software Engineer.
+- 🖥️ I have been working for Zweidevs Private Limited as a Senior Software Engineer.
 - 🖨️ I have worked with Ruby on Rails, Ruby, PHP, and JavaScript, and databases including MS SQL, Firebase, MongoDB, and DynamoDB.
 - 🧑‍💻 Besides having great skills, I believe learning must never end!
 I have learned many new skills such as Team Work, Management, and Relation Building.
 - 🎾 In my free time, I am a gaming geek; I love to play PUBG Multiplayer and Story Mode Games.